Tricritical Kibble-Zurek scaling in Rydberg atom ladders

-From a theoretical perspective, scanning near the tricriticality provides information about two relevant perturbations, resulting in both leading and subleading critical exponents \cite{Mathey2020,Ladewig2020}.
+From a theoretical perspective, scanning near the tricriticality provides information about two relevant perturbations, resulting in both leading and subleading critical exponents \cite{Wilding1996,Kwak2015,Mathey2020,Ladewig2020}.
 In particular, the leading critical exponent, $\mu$, can be extracted by ramping the parameter $g$ at speed $s$, following the standard KZ scaling.
-Simultaneously, the parameter $h$ is associated with a subleading critical exponent, $\nu'$, with $[h]=-1/\nu'$ (cf. $[g]=-1/\nu$).
+Simultaneously, the parameter $h$ is associated with a subleading critical exponent, $\nu'$, with $[h]=1/\nu'$ (see Methods and Fig.~\ref{fig:central_charge} for more details).
 Note that $h^{\nu'} L$ forms a dimensionless combination.
 These critical exponents can be obtained from conformal field theory (CFT), summarized in Table~\ref{tab:cft}.

 With these considerations in mind, we propose a dynamical finite-size scaling for Binder peaks near the tricritical point, described by the following equation

 where $f$ is a universal function.